 This is one of the questions we are asked most frequently, and to respond we've put together this guide to restaurants and cafés on Capri where you can have a low-budget lunch or dinner.
-We're not talking about the touristy places with a fixed menu, but places where we locals go when we want to keep it to under 20 euros!
+We're not talking about the touristy places with a fixed menu, but places where we locals go when we want to keep it to under 20/25 euros!

 On Capri, Verginiello is a guarantee: open all year round, with excellent food, a friendly atmosphere, and great prices.
 The cuisine is very traditional, so you can sample the island's famous ravioli capresi or pasta dishes tossed with seafood.
 They serve pizza both at lunch and dinner.
-For a full dinner, you'll spend around 30 euros, but less for a light lunch or pizza.
+For a full dinner, you'll spend around 40 euros, but less for a light lunch or pizza.

 Verginiello, Via Lo Palazzo, 25/A, from Via Roma take the stairs down from the post office (dinner reservations are recommended on the weekends and in summer)

 In Italy, the best way to stay in your budget for dinner is to order a traditional pizza.
 On Capri, there are a couple of good pizzerias (Verginiello and Buca di Bacco), but many think the very best is in Capri town in this tiny restaurant along Via Tommaso de Tommasi.
 The atmosphere is young and casual, it stays open late, there is a big screen tv to watch sporting events, and they often organize events and games.
-For a pizza and a beer, expect to spend about 15 euros.
+For a pizza and a beer, expect to spend about 20 euros.

 Aumm Aumm, Viale Tommaso de Tommasi, Anacapri (you must reserve when the Napoli matches are televised!)

 At Capri Pasta you can pick up take away dishes for a picnic at the beach or at some shady spot on the island.
 The house specialty are the ravioli capresi, especially fried and eaten out of hand like street food.
 They also prepare sandwiches and piadini made to order, and are open in the evening during the month of August.